deanishe/alfred-workflow/doc/tutorial2.rst

         if query:
             posts = wf.filter(query, posts, key=search_key_for_post, min_score=20)

-        # Loop through the returned posts and add a item for each to
+        # Loop through the returned posts and add an item for each to
         # the list of results for Alfred
         for post in posts:
             wf.logger.debug(post)